johnlaudun/teaching/courses/334/index.md

 ## Description

 Memes, fake news, trolling, rickrolling are all well-established forms of internet behavior and are as much a part of our everyday lives as grandma's gumbo. **English 334: Digital Folklore and Culture** explores the varieties and depths of vernacular digital cultures, from the first email forwards to the latest tiktoks and everything in between.
 Course activities include curating collections of digital materials; learning how to parse digital content; annotating, sorting, and compiling data sets; applying appropriate analytical frameworks; and exploring ways to present your ideas effectively.
 The final project focuses on an online collection and a poster session.

-## Objectives

-Participants in this course will learn how to read scholarly and scientific analyses of human behavior with a special emphasis on online behaviors and then apply definitions, models, or analytical concepts in their own thinking and writing.
-Writing is a significant component of any communication, be it scientific or professional, and participants in this course will be required to assume those voices necessary to accomplishing a particular task.
-In addition, as a course in folklore studies participants will also create documentation containing both metadata and data in an appropriate structure.

 This course is designed for students:

 - who do not currently have a working understanding of folklore, tradition, and/or culture but perhaps do have some understanding of human behavior;
 - who are interested in developing a working understanding of culture, and its many forms / behaviors;
 - who are interested in a basic understanding, and experience, of the research practice that lies behind scholarly and scientific domains.

+## Course Learning Goals

+There are X learning goals for this course, which intertwine and overlap over the course of the semester and which will be demonstrated through a variety of activities and assignments, some of which occur in-class and some out of class.
+By the end of this course you should be able to:

+- read scholarly and scientific analyses of human behavior,
+- discover for yourself how those analyses apply directly or indirectly to online behaviors in general and your own research (interests) in particular,
+- by applying definitions, models, or analytical concepts in your own writing.

+Writing is a significant component of any communication, be it scientific or professional, and participants in this course will be required to assume those voices necessary to accomplishing a particular task.
+In addition, as a course in folklore studies participants will also create documentation containing both metadata and data in an appropriate structure.

 ## Texts